GIA Conference Session Guidelines

 Session Types

-OFF-SITE SESSIONS: Off-site breakout sessions take place at cultural venues (ideally linked to session content).
+OFF-SITE SESSIONS: Off-site breakout sessions occur at cultural venues (ideally linked to session content).
 Off-site sessions are longer than on-site sessions to allow for the session presentation, time for travel to and from the site, site tours, and/or additional site-specific content.
 Off-site sessions will be co-designed by the session organizer(s) and the GIA team.
-For the strongest submission, we recommend that you list potential venues in your submission.
-Sessions can include a maximum of four speakers including a moderator.
+For the most substantial submission, we recommend that you list potential venues in your submission.
+Off-site sessions are 120 minutes long and are expected to be scheduled on Monday, October 20.

 Session Priorities

 As in previous conferences, we will continue to foreground GIA's funding focus areas.
 We encourage session proposals that are anchored in the above focus areas with a particular focus on cultural practices that reflect on the past and build power toward just futures.
-These include 101 funding practices for people new to the field; collaborative/creative approaches to the sector; traditional or untraditional partnerships; and emergent ideas for sustaining the arts and culture sector underwritten by racial justice.
+These include 101 funding practices for people new to the field, collaborative/creative approaches to the sector, traditional or untraditional partnerships, and emergent ideas for sustaining the arts and culture sector underwritten by racial justice.
 As the GIA team designs and selects thematic content, we are creating opportunities for shared learning while also supporting a community of practice that builds momentum in the direction of justice.

 Grantmakers in the Arts discourages conference session proposals that: